AmeliaBeep/FoodFeed/README.md

 ### User Profile CRUD features

 When a user creates an account they have a blank user profile with only their username.
 Their profile defaults to displaying the static [no-user-image](static/images/no-user-image.jpg) and having no bio section.
-They can update this through the edit profile button in their profile details ection.
+They can update this through the edit profile button in their profile details section.

 Their displayed name is sourced from the [Django User model](#user-structure) username field and used in site authentication so, whilst they are free to update it, they are prevented from removing it completely.
 They are completely free to create, edit and delete their profile image and bio.